obiordu/obiordu.github.io/how-to-setup-a-free-blog-with-markdown-and-github-pages.md

 > *Activating github pages for organization account or organization project*
 <br />

 The welcome page for github pages is very helpful and i dare say, playful.

-It can be found by clicking the link [github pages][githubpages]
+It can be found by clicking the link [github pages][githubpages].

 <br />
 <br />